Vue Pagination Tutorial: Everything You Need to Know

 composer create-project laravel/laravel paginate --prefer-dist

-Go to your project folder and start the development server by the following command.
+Go to your project folder and start the development server with the following command.

 php artisan serve

-If you are using Laravel Valet, you need to go to your project folder and hit the following command.
+If you are using Laravel Valet, go to your project folder and hit the following command.

 laravel new paginate